Explore Jobs

 How to cover your strengths

-• Having a positive mindset.
-Regardless of how skilled and efficient you are as a worker, employers always like to see a positive attitude.
+• Maintain a positive mindset.
+Regardless of your skills and efficiency, employers appreciate a positive attitude.

-When you frame your achievements as having a positive impact on the company or address your mistakes as a positive learning experience, your employer will view you as a productive worker.
+When you frame your achievements as beneficial to the company or view mistakes as learning opportunities, you present yourself as a valuable asset.

 How to cover your weaknesses